Social Contributions

 "What is ‘Trehalose’?"

-Lecturer: Ms. Natsuko Sato (Registered dietitian, Hayashibara Co., Ltd.)
+Lecturer: Ms. Natsuko Sato (Registered dietitian, formerly Hayashibara Co., Ltd.)

 "Meals for elderly diabetic patients prepared by dietitians and patients"

-Lecturer: Ms. Yoshiko Fukushima (Registered dietitian, Taniguchi Internal Medicine)
+Lecturer: Ms. Yoshiko Fukushima (Registered dietitian, Taniguchi Internal Medicine Clinic)

-Seminar 2 Saturday February 23, 2019 "Food news; True or lie?
+Seminar 2 Saturday February 23, 2019 "Food news: True or false?
 How to think scientifically to identify fake news"

 Ms. Waki Matsunaga (Scientific journalist)

-Seminar 3 Tuesday, October 20, 2020 "Nutrition and Health; Metabolic syndrome prevention with a moderate appetite and flail prevention with a solid diet"
+Seminar 3 Tuesday, October 20, 2020 "Nutrition and health: Prevent metabolic syndrome with a moderate appetite and protect against frailty with a solid diet"

-Dr. Teiji Nakamura (President, Kanagawa Prefectural University of Health and Welfare / President, Japan Dietetic Association)
+Dr. Teiji Nakamura (President, Kanagawa University of Human Services / President, Japan Dietetic Association)

-Seminar 4 Monday, March 7, 2022 "Whole-body health starting from the mouth: Live a long and healthy moisturized life"
+Seminar 4 Monday, March 7, 2022 "Whole-body health starting from the mouth: Live a long and healthy, hydrated life"

 Dr. Ichiro Saito (Professor, School of Dental Medicine, Tsurumi University)

-Seminar 5 Monday, March 13, 2023 "Health for the body and mind through gut health!
-Diversity of intestinal bacteria is the secret of healthy longevity"
+Seminar 5 Monday, March 13, 2023 "A healthy body and mind through gut health!
+Diversity of intestinal bacteria is the secret to healthy longevity."

 Dr. Yuji Naito (Professor, Kyoto Prefectural University of Medicine)